cookpad/ViewsWaiter/readme.md

 The stream you get from a pipeline is a regular RxJava Observable, so you can chain it and use operators on it.

 ### Only receive events on background views
-In this library we provide the `.bindOnBackground()` RxJava operator, that accepts a **lifecycle** as a parameter and will handle that events are only received when the actrivity is on background.
+In this library, we expose `Observable<T>.bindOnBackground()` as an extension function which accepts a **lifecycle** as a parameter and will ensure that events are only received when the activity is on background.
 This will prevent you to subscribe to events emitted from the same activity.

 ```kotlin
 likeRecipePipeline.stream()